prometheusresearch/htsql/doc/introduction.rst

               avg(department.
                   count(course))}

-*On the left is a business inquiry, on the right is the HTSQL translation*
+*On the left is a business inquiry, on the right is the HTSQL translation.*

 HTSQL is first and formost designed for the *accidental programmer* and